 Pycnogenol contains active bioflavonoids.
-According to manufacturers, Pycnogenol fights free radicals which are a reason for deterioration and aging.
+According to manufacturers, Pycnogenol fights free radicals, which are a reason for deterioration and aging.

 Bioflavonoids help the immune system stay strong.

-Indole-3- carbinol or I-3-C found in cabbage family vegetables.
+Indole-3- carbinol or I-3-C is found in cabbage family vegetables.
 I-3-C is a phytonutrient.
 This antioxidant can help reduce breast cancer risk.
 It happens by influencing estrogen metabolism.

 Juvenon is a product created by Bruce Ames, a professor of biochemistry and microbiology at the University of California, Berkeley.
 He is an expert on the causes and prevention of cancer.

-You would think that the fountain of youth was discovered?
+You would think that the fountain of youth was discovered.
 Who knows, but Bruce Ames established his company, and the product is called Juvenon.